 Pneumonia can be accompanied by fever and chills, along with difficulty in breathing.
+Some common symptoms of pneumonia include cough with greenish and yellowish mucus, fever, shortness of breath, chest pain, sweating, and low energy levels.
 The board-certified medical staff at Premier Acute Care Services can treat Pneumonia and help you to get better.
-For more information, call us today or schedule an appointment online.
+For more information, contact us today or schedule an appointment online.
 We have convenient locations to serve you in Alexandria VA, and Ruther glen VA.

 Table of Contents:

 Pneumonia is a contagion in the lungs that exacerbates the air sacs.
 It can affect both lungs or just one lung.
 The air sacs can become filled with pus or fluid, causing a cough that produces phlegm or pus.
 Pneumonia is caused by viruses, bacteria, and fungi.

 Pneumonia can be mild or it can be life-threatening.
 It is particularly dangerous for infants, young children, people who are older than 65, and people with weakened immune systems or other health problems.

 The symptoms of pneumonia can run from mild to severe.
 This will depend on factors that include the type of germ that is the cause of the infection, your age, and general health.
 Mild symptoms or often like those that you get with a cold or flu, but last longer.

 • Chest pain when you breathe or cough